keptenkurk/Mobotix-tools/README.md

 ```
 > python mxpgm.py -c storeandreboot.conf -d 192.168.1.100 -u john -p mysecret -v
 ```
-MxPgm supports writing the received output to file with the -f <filename> option.

 # Hints & tips:
-* The -d (device) parameter expects an IP address and will try to verify this.
-Should your installation use hostnames instead use the -l (devicelist) option.
-These names or addresses won't be verified and can thus contain hostnames.
 * Use the "write" option to replace an entire section when "write params" is not possible.
 This is usually the case when dealing with profiles which may have random generated profile ID's in it.
 * If you still need to change a single line in a section with profiles, refer to the correct profile